KammutierSpule/kicad3Dmodels/README.md

 ##3D model files
 The 3D model files on the 'generated' folder are licensed under a modified MIT license.
 Please read 'generated\LICENSE'

+# Download pre-generated

+You can access the generated folder https://github.com/KammutierSpule/kicad3Dmodels/tree/master/generated and look for pre-generated ZIP files.

+# Usage instructions

+Since KiCad 5 it is possible to add different 3D model file formats (STEP, IGES, VRML, X3D) to footprints.
+If you only care about CAD correctness you should use STEP or IGES format as much as possible.
+VRML and X3D file formats are not designed for use with CAD (they are triangle based formats without units).
+If you would like to achieve better renders with KiCad, then you should use VRML format.
+The most important aspect is that it allows to set materials for the different parts of the model.
+Using the proper materials on the models it will generate more realistic renders.

+This library has for each component type group a generic CAD model (eg: A Resistor CAD model in the format FreeCAD, STEP/or IGES) and has a generated VRML model files for each value (eg: a axial film resistor with each individual bands for different values)

+The generated VRML files for each individual value model are very small since they use a (now supported) included property of the VRML format, alowing to reuse different files and individual transform it on a new file.
+However, mind that KiCad 3DViewer will cache on your system the loaded generated models that will use more disk space but if you only use some model values, there should be no big issue with the disk space and caching.

 # Generated Models

 ## Resistors